-The Brunel Museum has only two full-time salaried employees and is entirely dependent on its team of enthusiastic and dedicated volunteers.
+The Brunel Museum has very few salaried employees and is entirely dependent on its team of enthusiastic and dedicated volunteers.
 Volunteers undertake a variety of tasks to ensure the smooth day to day running of the museum, the maintenance and development of the museum’s displays and gardens, and the successful staging of special events.
+Click here for a brief introduction to some of our current volunteers.

 We are looking for engaging volunteers to welcome visitors to the museum and provide a friendly front of house environment.
 Responsibilities include: